Immigration to Europe

-Rescued male migrants are brought to southern Italian ports, 28 June 2015.
+Line of Syrian and refugees between the border Hungary and Austria 2015.

 Immigration to Europe has a long history, but increased substantially after World War II.
 Western European countries, especially, saw high growth in immigration post 1945, and many European nations today (particularly those of the EU-15) have sizeable immigrant populations, both of European and non-European origin.
 In contemporary globalization, migrations to Europe have accelerated in speed and scale.
 Over the last decades, there has been an increase in negative attitudes towards immigration, and many studies have emphasized marked differences in the strength of anti-immigrant attitudes among European countries.

 Beginning in 2004, the European Union granted EU citizens freedom of movement and residence within the EU, and the term "immigrant" has since been used to refer to non-EU citizens, meaning that EU citizens are not to be defined as immigrants within EU territory.
-The European Commission defines "immigration" as the action by which a person from a non-EU country establishes his or her usual residence in the territory of an EU country for a period that is or is expected to be at least twelve months.
+The European Commission defines "immigration" as the action by which a person from a non-EU country establishes their usual residence in the territory of an EU country for a period that is or is expected to be at least twelve months.
 Between 2010 and 2013, around 1.4 million non-EU nationals, excluding asylum seekers and refugees, immigrated into the EU each year using regular means, with a slight decrease since 2010.